A multimodal stress detection dataset with facial expressions and physiological signals

-However, this can vary quite widely based on the type and length of activity and indoor room temperature.
+However, this can vary quite widely based on the type and length of activity and ambient temperature \cite{choi2013skin}.

-\item{\textbf{Electrodermal activity:}} EDA measures the amount of sweat glands' activity by calculating the skin's electrical conductance using silver-chloride electrodes.
+\item{\textbf{Electrodermal activity:}} EDA measures the amount of sweat gland activity by calculating the skin's electrical conductance using silver-chloride electrodes.
 The EDA signal is measured in units of micro-siemens ($\mu S$).
-Stadler et al.\cite{stadler2018electrodermal} mention that EDA peaks are event-related and can be a good estimator of the body's response to the stimulus \cite{Boucsein2012Electrodermal}.
+Stadler et al, \cite{stadler2018electrodermal} mention that EDA peaks are event-related and can be a good estimator of the body's response to the stimulus \cite{Boucsein2012Electrodermal}.
 Collecting EDA signal using wristbands is not very accurate, and some artifacts can affect the data collection results.
 Additionally, in some subjects, the EDA signal cannot be captured, or it can be inaccurate.
 However, the purpose of this study is to use the data in multimodal stress detection, which remains robust in the absence of a modality or noisy data.
 We believe that the combination of video and physiological signals can help researchers detect stress using off-the-shelf wristbands and video, despite imperfections in any single signal stream.